 What is online banking?

 Online banking is banking done over the internet.
-More and more people are choosing online banking because it easy, saves you time and is hassle free.
+More and more people are choosing online banking because it's easy, saves you time and are hassle free.
 Online banking allows you to make payments online.
 This means you avoid having to stand in endless queues.
 You also have the benefit of checking your transactions and monitor your account online by simply logging in with your secure login and password details.

 Is online banking safe?

 Online banking is a very safe way to do your banking.
 To do this you use a secure login and password to access your account on a secure site.
 There are also added precautions you can take to ensure security is maintained.

 What precautions should you take when doing your banking online?

 Remember to always type in the full URL address in the address bar http://www.postbank.co.za .
 Use up to date anti-virus software and a personal firewall.